salaboy/spring-io-2026-workshop/README.md

 # Spring I/O Workshop 2026

-Building Testable, Durable and Observable Spring AI applications
+Building Testable, Durable and Observable Spring AI applications.
+[You can find the slides for this workshop here](https://speakerdeck.com/salaboy/o-2026-durable-observabable-and-testable-spring-ai-applications)

 ## Introduction